ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 Turk Study
 ----------

-This is most of the data...
-I think there are just a couple "conditions" (i.e., "sets of routes") that were missing some amount of data in my local dump, so I need to investigate.
-I also think I may have failed to remove the conditions for anonymous users who didn't place any labels.
-So most of these numbers are trustworthy (though they aren't the *final* numbers), I would just be wary about drawing conclusions from the anonymous user data.
+Update: This is now all of the data.
+There used to be 19 anonymous user routes, but three of them actually had no labels placed by the anonymous user (we had forgotten to check beforehand), thus we have only 16.

-Also for the turkers' stats, this data is only looking at the first turker who completed each set of routes.
-I will be adding in the rest of the turkers at some point soon.
+Even though 5 turkers did each route, the high level results for individual turkers looks only at the first turker to complete each set of routes.
+This makes aggregate stats more even, and a fairer comparison across user groups. (but maybe we should actually use all turkers when not aggregating, actually...)

 ### High level results

-TODO percentage of turkers who completed the HIT (maybe?) <br> TODO anything else?
+TODO: Add turk3 and turk5 to the user groups (3 and 5 turkers with majority vote, respectively). <br> TODO: Put accuracy numbers in a separate table, and include f-measure. <br> TODO: Come up with our own zone type descriptions, possibly aggregating as well. <br> TODO: Add average IRR across all rounds (but separated by label type). <br> TODO: Add street level high level results (maybe?). <br> TODO: Add "n" to a bunch of graphs. <br> TODO: Percentage of turkers who completed the HIT (maybe?).

 A total of 330 turkers, 50 registered users, and 16 anonymous users were part of this study.